krishnaxpatel/data-analytics-projects/Project2/README.md

 ![Physical Activity and Quality of Sleep](images/physical_activity_vs_quality_of_sleep.PNG)

-My thought process shifted then to other physical activity factors, such as heart rate, blood pressure, weight, and sleep disorders.
+My thought process shifted then to other lifestyle, such as heart rate, blood pressure, weight, and sleep disorders.

 The questions that arose:

 1. Does heart rate increase with higher stress levels depending on the occupation?
-2. Does higher blood pressure indicate higher heart rates?
+2. Does higher blood pressure indicate higher heart rates depending on the occupation?

 I believed the best way to answer the first question was to create another scatter plot to see the relationship.